evait-security/pcf_archive_cleaner/README.md

 #### Updating the Schema Hash
 When upgrading PCF or making changes to the database structure:

-1. Remove the hash value from the config.yaml file
-2. Run the cleaner once - it will log the new schema hash
+1. Run the cleaner once - it will log the new schema hash
-3. Update the config.yaml with the new hash value
+2. Update the config.yaml with the new hash value

 This ensures safe operation across database schema updates.